ViciousBadger/larion-world-generation/README.md

 ## How to install

-- Download [More Density Functions](https://modrinth.com/mod/more-density-functions) and move it to your `.minecraft/mods/` folder
-- Download `Larion-xxxx-mcxxxx.jar` and move it to your `.minecraft/mods/` folder.
-    - Alternatively, you can add the Larion jar directly to your world as a datapack, but More Density Functions is still required for it to work.

-## Requirements

 Larion **requires** the [More Density Functions](https://modrinth.com/mod/more-density-functions) Fabric mod in order to function, as several important features make use of the "sine" and "x" functions added by this mod.
 (If anyone from Mojang reads this, please add these functions to the core game!
 It would be great to be able to distribute Larion as a pure vanilla data pack.)

+- Download [More Density Functions](https://modrinth.com/mod/more-density-functions) and move it to your `.minecraft/mods/` folder
+- Download `Larion-xxxx-mcxxxx.jar` and move it to your `.minecraft/mods/` folder.
+    - Alternatively, you can download `Larion-xxxx-mcxxxx.zip` and add it directly to your world as a datapack, but More Density Functions is still required for it to work.

 # Features